qPCR4vir/robotevo/docs/Basic-usage.rst

 Additionally it will set the desired EvoMode: what kind of output we want to produce - normally an evoware script (his generated script will include again all the information for the worktable), but also a human readable protocol, etc.

-By running `.Run()` we "create" or "get", from the parsed worktable file, labwares, like multiplates, tube racks, etc, and "create" the reagents defined there in the script, including location in the worktable, volume, etc.
+By running `.run()` we "create" or "get", from the parsed worktable file, labwares, like multiplates, tube racks, etc, and "create" the reagents defined there in the script, including location in the worktable, volume, etc.
 This make possible for the "internal iRobot" to model or track the content of each well, and to detect (and report) potential logical errors in the protocol.